telefonicaid/fiware-orion/doc/manuals/devel/jsonParseV2.md

 NGSIv2 payloads are parsed in a very different manner than NGSIv1 payloads.
 Instead of the centralized approach of NGSIv1 parse, an individual approach is used.
-The advantage of this approach is that the code is much easier to understand and to reuse, while the inconvenient is that some tasks, e.g. checks for unsupported fields is spread out in many different functions and this way it is easy for some of these checks to be forgotten.
+The advantage of this approach is that the code is much easier to understand and to reuse, while the inconvenience is that some tasks, e.g. checks for unsupported fields are spread out in many different functions and this way it is easy for some of these checks to be forgotten.
 The development team prefers this second approach however.

+## Program Flow During NGSIv2 Parse
 To describe the flow of NGSIv2 parse, we need an example payload as the code is not generic but individual per request type.
 The request POST /v2/entities is used in this example flow: